nasir120204/-Combined-OSINT-Tool/README.md

-# -Combined-OSINT-Tool
+# combined-osint-tool
-Combined OSINT Tool is an open-source intelligence gathering toolkit designed to help users collect publicly available data from multiple sources.
-It streamlines reconnaissance efforts for cybersecurity professionals, ethical hackers, and investigators.
+OSINT Toolkit is an open-source intelligence gathering tool that helps users collect publicly available information from various sources.
+This tool enables cyber investigators, security researchers, and ethical hackers to perform reconnaissance efficiently.